ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 # Step 3 - Launching a desktop from the Portal

-Once you have logged into FASTdesk, you will be presented with the Applications and hosted Desktops that have been allocated to you (Refer to **_image 8_**).
+Once you have logged into FASTdesk, you will be presented with the Applications and hosted Desktops that have been allocated to you (Refer to **_Image 8_**).

 ![Image 8 FASTdesk Logged in Landing Page](files/HomeScreen.png "Image 8: FASTdesk Logged in Landing Page")